knewplay/book-programming-essential/0. Computer Fundamentals/computer_fundamentals_2.md

 date: "07-06-2023"
 author: "Andrei Guevorkian"
 ---
 In the previous article, we explored the fascinating history of computers and their defining characteristics.
-Now, let's delve into computer Operating Systems as well as file systems.
+Now, let's delve deeper into general-purpose computers and their underlying concepts such as Operating Systems and file systems.

 # Table of Contents